 And just so you know – Pinterest will not warn you or tell you a hoot, they will just remove the sensitive content, they will hide it or in extreme cases, suspend your entire account.

-Luckily for me, my account wasn’t suspended but the lack of information of what was happening to it and the unexpected, sudden loss of traffic, made me question why things were going wrong.
+Luckily for me, my account wasn’t suspended but the lack of information on what was happening to it and the unexpected, sudden loss of traffic, made me question why things were going wrong.

 I should have been informed.

-Immediately I emailed Pinterest but to my surprise they took more than few days to respond.
-Furthermore, their email didn’t specify exact reason why.
+Immediately I emailed Pinterest but to my surprise, they took more than a few days to respond.
+Furthermore, their email didn’t specify the exact reason why.